Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Cincinnati and its opponents have gone over the current 50.5-point total in five of 11 games this season.
+- Cincinnati's games this season have gone over 50.5 points five of 11 times.

-- The combined points per game average of the two teams, 52.9, is 2.4 points more than Sunday's over/under.
+- The combined points per game average of the two teams, 52.9, is 2.4 points above Sunday's over/under.

-- This contest's total is 3.4 points above the 47.1 these two squads combine to allow per game this season.
+- The 47.1 combined points per game that these two squads have allowed this season are 3.4 fewer than the 50.5 over/under in this contest.

-- Bengals games have an average total of 46.2 points this season, 4.3 fewer than Sunday's over/under.
+- The Bengals and their opponents score an average of 46.2 points per game, 4.3 fewer than Sunday's total.

-- The 50.5 total in this game is 0.2 points above the 50.3 average total in Chargers games this season.
+- The 50.3 PPG average total in Chargers games this season is 0.2 points fewer than this game's over/under.

 Bengals stats and trends

-- In Cincinnati's 11 games this season, it has six wins against the spread.
+- Cincinnati has played 11 games, with six wins against the spread.

-- The Bengals have covered the spread twice this season when favored by 3.5 points or more (in four chances).
+- The Bengals have been favored by 3.5 points or more four times this season and have covered the spread in two of them.

-- Cincinnati's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Cincinnati's games this year have gone over the point total five times in 11 opportunities (45.5%).

 - This year, the Bengals rack up just 1.5 more points per game (28.1) than the Chargers allow (26.6).